tmds/Tmds.DBus/README.md

 This generates a `NetworkManager.DBus.cs` file in the local folder.

-Now we'll change a `Program.cs`.
-We connect to the system bus and create an `INetworkManager` proxy object.
+We change `Program.cs` so it connects to the system bus and create an `INetworkManager` proxy object.

 ```C#
 using System;